kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/Controller.md

     * Compiler will warn you if any of the pattern cases, that is, events are missing.
 Try commenting out any of the pattern matching cases to see the effect.
     * It is beneficial to set model as the last parameter in an individual event handler to leverage function partial application and let `EventHandler` implementation be a compiler-checked map.
 * I made `Substract` event look different to show that extra state can be attached to Discriminated Union case which is an advantage over plain `Enums`.
 This is useful if some visual state cannot be bound to a model, though it's rare in WPF because most properties are dependency properties and thus represent eligible binding targets.
 * With explicit IContoller<_, _> interface implementation type inference breaks down a bit, therefore `model` parameter in `Add` and `Subtract` event handlers have to be type annotated.
 The reason is unknown to me because compiler has enough information to resolver it on its own.
-We'll look how the problem can be alleviated in the next chapter.
+We'll look at how we can work around this problem in the next chapter.

 ### Mvc - gluing pieces together.
-Now that all components defined we need to connect them, start event loop and coordinate event processing.
+Now that all components are defined we need to connect them, start event loop and coordinate event processing.
 Technically these responsibilities can be assigned to controller.
-We could create base class, put this logic there ans require all controller to inherit from this class.
+We could create base class, put this logic there and require all controllers to inherit from this class.
 But it will lead to fragile subclass coupling.
-Better solution is to defined separate component that will play mediator/coordinator role.
+Better solution is to define a separate component that will play mediator/coordinator role.
 ```ocaml
 open System.ComponentModel